pstringe/Research-Development-and-Applications/Tasks/Tasks Related to the Representative Calculus.md

 tags:
 ---
 - [ ] Develop syntax for observation.
-- [ ] Over-operate the thing as a class of abstraction
+- [ ] Over-operate the thing as a class of abstraction.
-- [ ] Over-operate thought as a class of representation
+- [ ] Over-operate thought as a class of representation.
-- [ ] Over-operate information in terms of the fidelity of a representation
-- [ ] Enumerate classes of human representation
+- [ ] Enumerate classes of human representation.

 ---
 [1^]:: [[Abstract Representative Calculus]]